WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 #Heyday wkhtmltopdf

-This module provides a silverstripe-centric wrapper for the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) project and php bindings.
+This module provides a SilverStripe-centric wrapper for the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) project and php bindings.

 ##Requirements